 Finally, they must meet strict income and asset limits.
 These financial rules are often the most complex part of the application, as the exact numbers vary by state and can change annually.
 Understanding these basic Medicaid eligibility requirements can help you anticipate the challenges your clients might face and plan accordingly for potential payment delays.

-How Long Does Medicaid Approval Take?
+How Long Will Your Client’s Medicaid Application Take?

 One of the toughest parts of running a home care agency is managing the wait for Medicaid approval.
 When your clients are stuck in limbo, your agency is often the one waiting to get paid.
 Understanding the real timeline can help you manage your cash flow and set clear expectations for your clients and your staff.
 The simple truth is, it almost always takes longer than you’d hope.